-a couple of months ago i was trying to check out and reschedule appointments at the pediatrician’s office with two littles. we had to have a bit of discussion about shot record and rescheduling due to court dates, so it was obvious i was not your average parent. one little was crying wanting another sucker because the color i had chosen wasn’t good enough. the other one, the highly contagious one, kept walking off and touching everything as i continued to reign them back. it was obvious we were holding up the line. i glanced to the patient lady behind me and said,”i am so sorry”. she kindly said, “it’s okay, i am just impressed you are a foster mom.” she smiled and moved to another window. i was grateful for her flexibility, but as the day went on the word impressed kept nagging at me.
+recently i was trying to check out and reschedule appointments at the pediatricians office with my two littles. we had to have a bit of discussion about shot record and rescheduling due to court dates, so it was obvious i was not your average parent. one little was crying wanting another sucker because the color i had chosen wasn’t good enough. the other one, the highly contagious one, kept walking off and touching everything as i continued to reign them back in. it was obvious we were holding up the line. i glanced to the patient lady behind me and said, i am so sorry. she kindly said, “it’s okay, i am just impressed you are a foster mom.” she smiled and moved to another window. i was grateful for her flexibility, but as the day went on the word impressed kept nagging at my soul.

-impressed? no, please don’t be impressed. i realize she was trying to be comforting or encouraging, but the last thing i wanted her to be was impressed. the very thought of people being impressed by my simple, obedient act of being a foster parent is what has kept me relatively quiet on social media and this blog (until now) about my new normal. the last thing i want is a spotlight on me when it is the children, their struggles, and our gracious God that deserve all the attention.
+impressed? no please don’t be impressed. i realize she was trying to be comforting or encouraging, but the last thing i wanted her to be was impressed. the very thought of people being impressed by my simple, obedient act of being a foster parents is what has kept me relatively quiet on social media and this blog (until now) about my new normal. the last thing i want is a spotlight on me when it is the children and their stories and struggles that deserve all the attention.

-so, i began to think about what i wish non-foster parents were instead of impressed. here are three ideas that quickly came to mind.
+so, i began to think about what i wish non foster parents were instead of impressed.

-before i entered this faith journey i was clueless to the staggering statistics involved in foster care. as i looked at the needs of alabama, i was reminded that these are not kids halfway around the world, these are children within a few hours driving distance of me. want to learn about the numbers involving foster care in your state? check out this interactive map at the Christian alliance for orphans website – interactive map.
+before i entered this faith journey i was clueless to the staggering statistics. involved in foster care. as i looked at the needs of alabama i was reminded that these are not kids halfway around the world, these are children within a days driving distance of me. want to learn about the numbers involving foster care in your state? check out this interactive map at the Christian alliance for orphans website – interactive map.

-i think the graphic that has impacted me most is another powerful one (below) from the Christian alliance for orphans. the top number is the number of foster children in each state. the bottom number is the number of churches, not people in churches, churches in each state. it took me just once glance at this graphic for the words rise up church to start being the cry of my heart.
+i think the graphic that has impacted me most is another powerful one (below) from the Christian alliance for orphans. the top number is the number of foster children in each state. the bottom number is the number of church, not people in churches, churches in each state.

 knowledge leads to power, conviction and action. what will you do now that you have come face to face with the staggering statistics of children right in your backyard?